© John Gilbert

 rngtest: Program run time: 165442321 microseconds

-If it detects lots of runs or patterns, you're randomness is broken, DON'T USE IT!
+If it detects lots of runs or patterns, you're randomness is broken,

 Another kind of neat thing to try is